Part One: Introduction to Sheep Welfare

 14. Optimized welfare for sheep in research and teaching

-Part Four: Sheep welfare: 2030 and beyond
+Part Four: Sheep welfare beyond 2020

 Advances in Sheep Welfare examines the recent advances made in sheep welfare assessment, handling and management, providing state-of-the-art coverage of the welfare needs of one of the world’s most widely farmed animals.